 ‘Cheers.
 I drink to that.’
 He told me in a calm voice.
 He looked at me so firmly.
 That coconut guy.

 ‘Cheers.’
 I replied and headed to the door.

 ‘Yup?’
 I turned to him.

 I did not expect that.
 I nodded and I went out.

-Damn boys and girls and the fucking ruined world.
+Damned boys and girls, and the fucking ruined world.
 I did it because I was tired of people using me to get over things, to get over other people.
 I felt like a fucking mop for destroyed emotions.
 I went downstairs and I lit a cigarette as I waited for my taxi.
 That coconut guy.